kubewarden/docs/docs/quick-start.md

 Now a Helm chart called `kubewarden-defaults`, installs the default policy server.

-This means that if you are not using the latest version of the `kubewarden-controller` and are trying to upgrade or delete, your default policy server will not be upgraded or deleted.
+This means that if you aren't using the latest version of the `kubewarden-controller` and are trying to upgrade or delete, your default policy server won't be upgraded or deleted.
 So, you might run into issues if you try to install the `kubewarden-defaults` with some conflicting information, for example, the same policy server name.
 To be able to take advantage of future upgrades in the `kubewarden-defaults` Helm chart remove the existing `PolicyServer` resource created by the `kubewarden-controller` before installing the new chart.